latchbio/lgenome/README.md

-genome
+lgenome
 ---

 A python package to manage curated genomic resources for bioinformatics workflows.

 ### Introduction

-This library is a lightweight wrapper over AWS S3.
+This library is a lightweight wrapper over AWS S3 that fetches curated "genome resources" under a stable interface and naming system.

-For each genome managed by [latch](latch.bio), a collection of URLS pointing to well-defined "genome resources" is maintained.
-The schema holding these URLS is stable across managed genomes and can be represented by the below class.
+For each genome managed by [latch](latch.bio), a collection of URLS pointing to well-defined "genome resources" is maintained and represented by the below
+class:

 ```
 class GenomeData: